-If you’re in search of musical escapism, you’ll find it in Black Gold Buffalo‘s latest track ‘Pearls Deep’.
-Written on a stormy night in a tower block somewhere near the A10, the East London band have said the single is about “wanting to escape a brooding mood in the city, to just get up and go somewhere and nowhere.”
+If you’re in need of some musical escapism, you’ll find it in Black Gold Buffalo‘s latest single ‘Pearls Deep’.
+Written on a stormy night in a tower block somewhere near the A10, the East London band have said the track is about “wanting to escape a brooding mood in the city, to just get up and go somewhere and nowhere.”

 Follow Black Gold Buffalo on Facebook for more updates.